CryptoEnduro/quest-submission/README.md

 ## THESE ARE MY ANSWERS FOR CHAPTER 4 DAY 1

 #### 1. Explain what lives inside of an account.
+- A user account on the Flow blockchain holds
+    - digital assets (e.g. currencies or NFTs)
+    - user data
+    - smart contracts

 #### 2. What is the difference between the /storage/, /public/, and /private/ paths?

+- ```/storage/``` path can only by accessed by the account owner.
+All of user's data lives there.
+- ```/public/``` path is available to everybody.
+The developer should handle the public path with special care not to let somebody steal the user's digital assets.
+- ```/private/``` - is the path available only to the account owner and the people that the account owner gives access to

 #### 3. What does .save() do?
 What does .load() do?
 What does .borrow() do?
+- ```.save``` saves data to the storage.
+It should use the actual piece od data and a /storage path as parameters -```.load``` takes data out from the storage and loads onto a variable -```borrow``` returns a reference to the date in the storage.
+It is a very common practice to work with data using ```.borrow``` method

 #### 4. Explain why we couldn't save something to our account storage inside of a script.